-NEW YORK COMMUNITY BANCORP SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Reminds Investors With Losses In Excess Of $...
+NEW YORK COMMUNITY BANCORP SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $...

-Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 8, 2024 to file lead plaintiff applications in a securities class action lawsuit against New York Community Bancorp, Inc. ("NYCB" or the "Company") (NYSE: NYCB ), if they purchased the Company's securities between March 1, 2023 and January 30, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Feb.
+20, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 8, 2024 to file lead plaintiff applications in a securities class action lawsuit against New York Community Bancorp, Inc. (“NYCB” or the“Company”) (NYSE: NYCB), if they purchased the Company's securities between March 1, 2023 and January 30, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Eastern District of New York.

 What You May Do